saurabh9495/instagram_miner/README.md

 * You can also access this list by clicking the link 'My Campaigns' in the top navbar.

 ### 3. Viewing your campaign details
 * Clicking on a campaign title on the home page will take you to that campaign's detail page: ` http://localhost:8000/campaign/<pk> `, where ` <pk> ` is the primary key (id) associated with that campaign in the database.
+Remember to use the pagination feature at the bottom of each page to access all of the result-photos!

 Known Issues
 ------------